 - Processing blocks for common tasks (pansharpening, NDVI, etc.)

-- Pay-per-use pricing with no large upfront commitments
+- Pay-per-use pricing; no big upfront commitment

-- Good developer experience with Python SDK
+- Good developer experience with a Python SDK

-- Access to Airbus imagery catalog
+- Access to the Airbus imagery catalog

 Considerations: